mwetz/PIPS-IPMpp/README.md

 Contributions from:
   * Svenja Uslu

-We thank for their work on interfaces/testing/bug reoprting and general support
+We thank for their work on interfaces/testing/bug reporting and general support
   * Thomas Breuer (FZ Juelich)
   * Michael Bussieck (GAMS)
   * Henrik Büsing (FZ Juelich)